johnparkerg/whatsapp-openai-assistants/README.md

 Make sure you create a permanent token so that your app doesn't stop working randomly, more about this here: https://developers.facebook.com/docs/whatsapp/business-management-api/get-started#1--acquire-an-access-token-using-a-system-user-or-facebook-login

+Copy the token to WHATSAPP_TOKEN in your env file

 ### Signing up for Upstash

 To use this project, you'll need to sign up for an account in Upstash at https://upstash.com.